alicht/intro-to-git-github-1121/git.md

 ## Objectives

 -   Initialize a git repository in order to track changes.
--   Create a new branch to isolate your changes.
+-   Commit new and changed files to a git repository.
 -   Place new or changed files into the staging area to prepare them for a commit.
 -   Remove files from the staging area before a commit.
--   Commit new and changed files to a git repository.

 ## Prerequisites